JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/workload-protection/graph-aquasec.md

 ## Requirements

-- Aquasec uses generated API keys that consist of a key and secret value to authenticate calls to their API.
+- Aqua Security uses generated API keys that consist of a key and secret value to authenticate calls to their API.
 - JupiterOne requires an API key, secret, and the Account ID in order to make the necessary API calls.
-You must have a user with sufficient permissions in Aquasec to generate an API key to get this information.
+You must have a user with sufficient permissions in Aqua Security to generate an API key to get this information.
 - You must have permission in JupiterOne to install new integrations.

 ## Support